rfennell/AzurePipelines/Extensions/FileCopiers/readme.md

 To get around this hopefully short term blocker this task does the getting of a build artifact from the UNC drop.
 It supports both XAML and vNext builds.
 Thus replacing the built in artifact linking feature if Release Management.

+It is hoped that at some point in the future there will be a build in way to achieve the linking to remote TFS servers build into VSTS/TFS, thus removing the need for the task.

 ###Usage

 To use the new task

-- Install the task in your VSTS or TFS 2015.2 instance (also use the notes on the repo’s wiki).
+- Install the task in your VSTS or TFS 2015.2 instance.
-- In your build, disable the auto getting of the artifacts for the environment  this is on the environments general tab.
+- In your release definition, disable the auto getting of the artifacts for the environment this is on the environments general tab.

-**Note**: In some scenarios you might choose to use both the built in linking and this custom task
+**Note**: In some scenarios you might choose to use both the built in linking to artifacts and this custom task

 - Add the new task to your environment’s release process, the parameters are
 	- TFS Uri – the Uri of the TFS server inc. The TPC name